pandas-dev/pandas/doc/source/user_guide/io.rst

     Allowed values are :

         - 'error', raise an ParserError when a bad line is encountered.
-        - 'warn', raise a  when a bad line is encountered and skip that line.
+        - 'warn', print a warning when a bad line is encountered and skip that line.
         - 'skip', skip bad lines without raising or warning when they are encountered.

     .. versionadded:: 1.3